UK says Putin's threats must be taken seriously | Politics

 UK says Putin's threats must be taken seriously

-Russian President Vladimir Putin's speech on Wednesday was a worrying escalation and the threats he made in it must be taken seriously, British foreign office minister Gillian Keegan told Sky News.
-"Clearly it's something that we should take very seriously because, you know, we're not in control - I'm not sure he's in control either, really.
+Russian President Vladimir Putin's speech on Wednesday was a worrying escalation and the threats he made must be taken seriously, British foreign office minister Gillian Keegan told Sky News.
+Putin ordered Russia's first military mobilisation since World War Two, warning the West that if it continued what he called its "nuclear blackmail" that Moscow would respond with the might of all its vast arsenal.

 - Country: